 Its a sensation of being caught, frozen in a moment of time, in a terrifying situation from which there is no escape.
 We are stuck in an event that has passed, but feels as though it is present.
 The part of our brain that allows us to process and understand what is happening (the Thalamus) breaks down during times of massive threat, fragmenting and separating our individual senses (smell, touch, sight, sound).
 Normal memory processing disintegrates.
 Time freezes.
 The present danger feels as though it will last forever.

 Because our brain cannot fully integrate the terror we have witnessed in the way it would an ordinary event, the frightening memories are laid down in our minds in an incoherent and disjointed way.
-Freud famously described trauma as a splinter in the mind, causing us to react with frightening intensity to any future event that appears even vaguely similar to our horrific experience.
+Freud famously described trauma as a splinter in the mind, that causes us to react with frightening intensity to any future event that appears even vaguely similar to our horrific experience.
 When something reminds us of what happened, our bodies respond as though the event is happening right now.

-It is not a memory, it is a re-living, and it is neither within our conscious awareness, nor within our immediate control
+It is not a memory; it is a re-living, and it is neither within our conscious awareness, nor within our immediate control

 And it can be completely and utterly overwhelming.